cr-visualisation/cr-visualisation-2019/README.md

 # US Christian right spending visualisation

-This visualisation uses `vue-cli`, and it is MIT-Licensed, so feel free to make changes to the software as you see fit!
+This visualisation uses `vue-cli`.
+It is MIT-Licensed, so feel free to make changes to the software as you see fit!

 ## Installation